lfortran/lfortran/doc/src/usage.md

 ## Standards

-The LFortran compiler is currently (mid-2023) incomplete but is intended to support ISO Fortran 2018, ISO/IEC 1539:2018.
+The LFortran compiler is currently (mid-2023) incomplete (alpha stage) but is intended to support ISO Fortran 2018, ISO/IEC 1539:2018.

 ## Extensions